mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 ## Current Terms

 The following lists current terms actively used at Mattermost.
-You can also see [Tombstoned Terms ](list-of-terms.md#tombstoned-terms)for terms that have either been modified or deprecated.
+You can also see [Tombstoned Terms ](list-of-terms.md#tombstoned-terms) for terms that have either been modified or deprecated.
 We use Tombstoned Terms to preserve links to previous definitions so clarity is maintained.

 ### **0/5, 1/5, 2/5, 3/5, 4/5, 5/5**

 We use “x/5” to concisely communicate conviction.
 0/5 means you don’t have a strong opinion, you are just sharing an idea or asking a question.
 5/5 means you are highly confident and would stake your reputation on the opinion you’re expressing.

 Example: "0/5, I think before archiving a channel a user should type in the name of the channel to make sure they really want to do it" expresses low conviction and indifference in the suggestion.
-Decision maker should feel free to ignore the input.
-As another example: "4/5, I think before archiving a channel a user should type in the name of the channel to make sure they really want to do it" expresses high conviction and decision maker may want to ask more questions to understand whether [emotion, assumption or priority](mindsets.md#emotion-assumption-and-priority) is behind the feedback.
+The decision maker should feel free to ignore the input.
+As another example: "4/5, I think before archiving a channel a user should type in the name of the channel to make sure they really want to do it" expresses high conviction and the decision maker may want to ask more questions to understand whether [emotion, assumption, or priority](mindsets.md#emotion-assumption-and-priority) is behind the feedback.

 ### Best Practices

-We try not to use the term "best practice" at Mattermost, as it's counter-cultural to our focus on [iteration](list-of-terms.md#iteration), [self-awareness](./#leadership-principles) and [earn trust](./#leadership-principles).
-Iteration means there is always opportunity to grow an improve and so we never reach our "best".
-In our self-awareness means
+We try not to use the term "best practice" at Mattermost, as it's counter-cultural to our focus on [iteration](list-of-terms.md#iteration), [self-awareness](./#leadership-principles), and [earn trust](./#leadership-principles).
+Iteration means there is always opportunity to grow and improve and so we never reach our "best".

 ### AA